You’ve found this amazing problem to solve for users who’d get huge value out of it, if only their bosses would let them use it

 You build the thing and then scratch your head about why it’s not converting

 Best case you scramble a sales strategy that targets the right people.
-Pain ensues as you have to rapidly learn a completely different psychology
+Pain ensues as you have to rapidly learn to target a completely different psychology to the one you've built your product for

 In complex B2B situations, it might not only be selling to the right people but the fact there’s an entire class of (super) user with a whole feature set they’ll need (admin tools, dashboards, reporting) that your product will be completely unsellable without, which you then have to add time to build